 Akram Khan, dance artist

 Greenwich Dance was set up in 1993 to provide a meeting place for professional dance artists and the local community.
-It is a registered charity and receives regular funding from both Arts Council England and the Royal Borough of Greenwich.
-It is one network of organisations in the UK who wish to develop and support the careers of professional dancers and to promote dance for all.
+It is a registered charity, and one of a network of organisations in the UK who wish to develop and support the careers of professional dancers and to promote dance for all.

 Greenwich Dance’s home is The Borough Hall, a Grade II* listed building that provides rehearsal, teaching and administrative space.
 It is an artist-centred dance space with a strong local identity.
 The organisation also promotes and delivers a range of activities throughout Greenwich and beyond in a range of venues including schools, community spaces and sheltered housing to ensure that everyone has access to high quality dance activities.